-Irene Leonardelli is a Junior Researcher and a PhD Fellow in the Department of Integrated Water Systems and Governance at IHE Delft.
+Irene Leonardelli is a Junior Researcher and a PhD Fellow in the Department of Water Governance at IHE Delft.
 She is a Marie Curie fellow of the feminist political ecology network “Well-being, Ecology, Gender and Community - Innovative Training Network” (WEGO-ITN), funded by the European Union Horizon 2020 program.

 Before joining IHE, she worked for two years for the International Organization for Migration’s Global Migration Data Analysis Centre (IOM GMDAC) in Berlin, contributing to several projects, including the “Migration, Environment and Climate Change: Evidence for Policy” (MECLEP) project.
 She also collaborated with several NGOs in Sicily, Berlin and Colombia, conducting advocacy work and providing direct support to migrants, refugees and communities at risk of displacement.